WellSpan Radiography Program

-WellSpan's Radiography Program prepares you as a healthcare professional by training you to use ionizing radiation in a technically advanced, ever-changing environment.
+WellSpan's Radiography Program sponsored by York Hospital prepares you as a healthcare professional by training you to use ionizing radiation in a technically advanced, ever-changing environment.
 As a radiographer, your responsibilities include the performance of x-ray examinations under physician direction, delivering excellent patient care, and performing quality radiologic exams with the use of radiographic equipment, computers, and other imaging tools.
 Our mission and goals guide our program to help you obtain the skills you need for an entry-level radiography job.

 In addition to the academic requirements, our program takes other technical standards into consideration for admission.
 Radiographers are exposed to a variety of patients, including the critically ill and injured.
 Individuals interested in pursuing a career in radiography must possess compassion, superb interpersonal skills, and the desire to work with advanced technology.

 Here are just three of the many reasons you should consider WellSpan's Radiography Program when choosing your training for your career as a radiographer:

 - Our program is nationally accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), the only accreditation agency recognized by the United States Department of Education in radiography.

 - As a student of our program, you learn your skills through both classroom instruction and hands-on, practical training at our clinical sites.

 - As a graduate of our program you are eligible to apply to take the national certification exam which is necessary for employment as a radiographer.
 Over the past five years, our graduates have achieved a program effectiveness of more than a 98 percent pass rate for this exam.

 For more information about the WellSpan Health Radiography Program, call (717) 812-3599.